paulyuanmath/paulyuanmath.github.io/_pages/about.md

 **<span style="color:red"> Openings </span>**:
 1. I am looking for highly self-motivated **PhD students** and  **postdoctoral fellows** with **foundation models/optimization/high performance computing** backgrounds to join our research group.

-Please feel free to send me an email with your **CV/Transcripts** if you are interested.
+Please send me an email with your **CV/Transcripts** if you are interested.
 Shortlisted candidates will be contacted for online interviews.